WindowsAurora/AuroraPKGS/README.md

 # AuroraPKGS
 My Custom Packages For NixOS that aren't in any other repo.
-# Current available packages in this repo:
+# Currently available packages in this repo:
 1. proton-sarek-async
+2. zsnow